Final year of bachelor's studies

 If you've been conditionally admitted

-If you’ve been conditionally admitted with the help of the above certification, you may be required to present your complete transcript and/or official diploma once you register at your university at the start of the semester in Sweden.
-Be sure to check with the university you'll be attending to find out what is required.
+If you’ve been conditionally admitted with the help of certification from your university, you may be required to present your complete transcript and/or official diploma once you register at your university at the start of the semester in Sweden.
+Be sure to check with the university you'll be attending to find out what's required.

 Are you studying a programme that starts at the bachelor's level and ends with a master's-level qualification?